hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 ### Penalize transient invalid pending transactions

-An invalid transient pending transaction is a transaction that cannot be included in the current block but might be included in a future block due to transient issues, such as an insufficient balance in the sender's wallet or a gas price below the minimum.
+A transient invalid pending transaction is a transaction that cannot be included in the current block but might be included in a future block due to transient issues, such as an insufficient balance in the sender's wallet or a gas price below the minimum.
 These conditions could resolve in the future.